Neural Style Transfer: A Review: Introduction

-Painting is a popular form of art.
-For thousands of years, people have been attracted by the art of painting with the advent of many fantastic artworks, \eg, Van Gogh's ``The Starry Night''.
+\IEEEPARstart{P}{ainting} is a popular form of art.
+For thousands of years, people have been attracted by the art of painting with the advent of many appealing artworks, \eg, van Gogh's ``The Starry Night''.
 In the past, re-drawing an image in a particular style requires a well-trained artist and lots of time.

-Since the mid-1990s, the art theories behind the fantastic artworks have been attracting the attention of not only the artists but many computer science researchers.
-There are plenty of studies exploring how to automatically turn images into synthetic artworks.
-Among these studies, the advances in \emph{Non-photorealistic Rendering} (NPR) \cite{Gooch2001non, strothotte2002non, rosin2012image} are inspiring, and nowadays, it is a firmly established field in the community of computer graphics.
+Since the mid-1990s, the art theories behind the appealing artworks have been attracting the attention of not only the artists but many computer science researchers.
+There are plenty of studies and techniques exploring how to automatically turn images into synthetic artworks.
+Among these studies, the advances in \emph{non-photorealistic rendering} (NPR) \cite{Gooch2001non, strothotte2002non, rosin2012image} are inspiring, and nowadays, it is a firmly established field in the community of computer graphics.
 However, most of these NPR stylisation algorithms are designed for particular artistic styles \cite{rosin2012image, gatys2016image} and cannot be easily extended to other styles.
-While in the community of computer vision, style transfer is usually studied as a generalised problem of texture synthesis, which is to extract and transfer the texture from the source to target.
-However, only low-level features are considered during this process and the results are usually not that impressive.
+In the community of computer vision, style transfer is usually studied as a generalised problem of texture synthesis, which is to extract and transfer the texture from the source to target \cite{efros2001image,drori2003example,frigo2016split,elad2017style}.
+Hertzmann \etal \cite{hertzmann2001image} further propose a framework named \emph{image analogies} to perform a generalised style transfer by learning the analogous transformation from the provided example pairs of unstylised and stylised images.
+However, the common limitation of these methods is that they only use low-level image features and often fail to capture image structures effectively.